-If securities or industry analysts do not publish research or cease publishing, or publish inaccurate or unfavorable research, about our business, the price of our Class A common stock and trading volume could be adversely affected.
+If securities or industry analysts do not publish research, or publish inaccurate or unfavorable research, about our business, the price of our Class A common stock and trading volume could be adversely affected.

-The trading market for our Class A common stock depends in part on the research and reports that securities or industry analysts publish about us or our business.
-If few securities analysts provide coverage of us, or if industry analysts cease coverage of us, the trading price for our Class A common stock would be negatively affected.
+The trading market for our Class A common stock will depend in part on the research and reports that securities or industry analysts publish about us or our business.
+Securities and industry analysts do not currently, and may never, publish research on our company.
+If few securities analysts commence coverage of us, or if industry analysts cease coverage of us, the trading price for our Class A common stock would be negatively affected.
 If one or more of the analysts who cover us downgrade our Class A common stock or publish inaccurate or unfavorable research about our business or our market, our Class A common stock price would likely decline.
 If one or more of these analysts cease coverage of us or fail to publish reports on us on a regular basis, demand for our Class A common stock could decrease, which might cause our Class A common stock price and trading volume to decline.